DrChooper/teaching/VariantCalling.md

 ### Variant Calling with Cleaned Data

-We have already performed the steps of mapping, sorting, indexing, and variant calling with the cleaned reads.
-The cleaned BAM files are available in `$sourcedir/clean_bams`.
+To avoid having to generate the maps during the prac, the cleaned BAM files are available in `$sourcedir/clean_bams`.

 **Steps and Output**

 1. **Call Variants with the Clean BAM Files**

-   The command used to call variants with the clean BAM files is as follows:
+   The command used to call variants with the clean BAM files is the same as previously but uses the cleaned files that had the Arabidopsis reads removed:

    ```bash
    bcftools mpileup -Ou -f Av.cp.final.fasta $sourcedir/clean_bams/*.sorted.bam | bcftools call --ploidy 1 -mv -Ov -o Av_clean.vcf